sammyd/iOS8-day-by-day-book/manuscript/33-cloudkit.md

 been introducing new ways for developers to utilize it.
 First was iCloud CoreData, which is meant to be a completely seamless way of persisting and syncing a object graph across devices.
-This suffered from all kinds of issues, and iOS8 introduces something which pretends to be much less in the form of CloudKit.
+This suffered from all kinds of issues, and iOS 8 introduces something which pretends to be much less in the form of CloudKit.

 CloudKit offers very little magic in terms of data-syncing, and has no elements